daronphang/programming-resources/cloud-computing/AWS/pricing/billing.md

 Use cost allocation tags to track your AWS costs on a detailed level.
 For each resource, each tag key must be unique, and each tag key can only have one value.
 You must also activate both AWS generated tags and user-defined tags separately before they can appear in Cost Explorer or on a cost allocation report.

-### Guardrails

-When you spin up a new account, it is going to have all the necessary guardrails:

-- Preventive: Proactive measures to prevent issues; usually implemented through IAM policies, AWS Config
-- Detective: Reactive measures to detect and respond to issues

-### Features

-- Simplified multi-account environments
-- Reduce risk of human error when creating an account
-- Automated policy enforcement
-- Improve operational efficiency
-- Continuous monitoring for policy compliance

 ## AWS Budgets

 AWS Budgets is about limiting and notifying and not for analysis.
 In AWS Budgets, you can create budgets to plan your service usage, service costs, and instance reservations.